Adult Body Mass Index (BMI) and Body Surface Area (BSA) Calculator

 Copy/paste summary for documentation.

-BMI summary will appear after calculation.
+Adult BMI and BSA summary will appear after calculation.

 Use notes

-BMI is a screening measure and does not directly measure body composition or metabolic risk.
 Adjusted body weight is displayed for protocols where it is clinically appropriate; confirm medication-specific or institutional formulas before use.

 See also: Nutritional Resources